 The other Best Reggae Album Grammy award nominees were Spice for her album “10”, Sean Paul for his album “Live N Livin”, Jesse David Royal for his album “Royal”, Etana for her album “Pamoja” and Gramps Morgan for his album “Positive Vibration”.
 This was the first time in the history of the Reggae Album award, which was instituted 36 years ago, that two women have been nominated at the same time.
 Only five women have previously been nominated in the Best Reggae Album category: Judy Mowatt was nominated in 1985 becoming the first female singer nominated; Koffee, who won in 2020; Rita Marley who was nominated in 1991; Sister Carol, nominated in 1996; and Etana, nominated in 2018 for the first time.

-Here is detailed album information on The other Best Reggae Album Grammy award nominees:
+Here is detailed album information on all the Best Reggae Album Grammy award nominees:

 This Grammy nomination was the first for Grace Latoya Hamilton, better known by her professional name of Spice, whose album “10” dropped on August 6, 2021.
 Spice, who was born in Spanish Town, Jamaica, has been dubbed the “Queen of Dancehall.”
 The album was produced by Jamaican dancehall star Shaggy, and its lead single “Go Down Deh” features Shaggy and fellow Jamaican Sean Paul.
 It hit the top of several reggae charts since its release, peaking at Number 6 on the Billboard Reggae Chart.